-Courses can be found by searching on the Candidate Management System (CMS) https:// mt.tahdah.me or on our website http://www.mountain-training.org/find/find-a-course.
+Courses can be found by searching on the Candidate Management System (tahdah) or on our website.

-Your training and assessment result will be recorded on the Candidate Management System (CMS).
+Your training and assessment result will be recorded on your account.

 Exemption from training

 Experienced climbers who already have substantial personal climbing experience and experience of supervising groups on climbing walls may apply for exemption from training.
 To qualify for exemption candidates must, at the very least, meet the minimum experience requirements for attendance at an assessment course and demonstrate that they have received relevant training in the management of climbing groups and assistants.